ga-curriculum/intro-to-javascript-functions/parameters-and-arguments/README.md

 ![Hero image](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to declare a function with parameters, call a function with arguments, and apply default parameters.
+**Learning objective:** By the end of this lesson, students will be able to declare a function with parameters and call a function with arguments.

 ## Defining parameters and arguments